IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 >
 > In the following, we will assume that your translation includes a reorganization phase, but feel free to remove it if you know that it is not necessary in the case of your library.

-In addition to the file structure we introduced earlier, we introduce new subdirectories in `translation`, that you should have in your language module.
+In addition to the file structure we introduced earlier, we introduce new subdirectories in `translation/`, that you should have in your language module.
 This part of the directory tree looks like this in Java:

 ```